nalwayv/MyLeetCode/README.md

 - 2236\.
 Root Equals Sum of Children
 - 2270\.
 Number of Ways to Split Array
 - 2280\.
 Minimum Lines to Represent a Line Chart
+- 2283\.
+Check if Number Has Equal Digit Count and Digit Value
 - 2326\.
 Spiral Matrix IV
 - 2352\.
 Equal Row and Column Pairs
 - 2390\.
 Removing Stars From a String